Friday, January 16, 2026

 I recognize that the lawyers have a right to issue peremptory dismissals for whatever reason they want, but I think both they and the judge fell into this trap.
 I’m willing to surmise that if you review the list of all potential jurors that were dismissed by any party, you’ll find that a majority, if not strong majority of them were Asian.

-As I said, I don’t think this affects the worthiness of the jury selected in this case.
+I don’t think this affects the worthiness of the jury selected in this case.
 I have no reason to believe that Asians have a different view about what is just.
-But I feel it is my obligation to warn you about this bias in the event a future case would ever be affected.
+But I think the SF courts need to be more aware of their biases in a city that is 35% Asian.

 Saturday, March 16, 2024